ArmanOmmid/SoftwareEngineering/index.md

 It has many integrated and functional features... like eyes, a nose, and even a mouth.
 ![ArmanOmmidFace](ArmanOmmidHeadshot.png)

-Some inspiration for you on behalf of Dunder Mifflin's finest:
+Some inspirational ancient wisdom for you:
- > "You miss 100% of the shots you don't take." *- Wayne Gretzky*
+ > "A wise man is like a faucet.
+He always has the drip."*

-*\- Michael Scott*
+*\- Lao Tzu*
 \
 \
 Here's an XOR Shift Random Number Generator I like to use (C++)... how fun!!!